Star Trek (TOS)

 It's kind of sad, because a space soap opera might have had more potential than what we ultimately got; even soap operas can be engrossing if the writing is good and the characters click.
 Sadly, we got to watch the series struggle though some all-too-obvious re-tooling across a bafflingly long run of seven seasons.
 Among their desperate attempts at retaining Trek fans, they eventually added a spaceship to get the main characters off the station, imported characters from TNG, and featured crossover guest villains.

-Working against DS9 was a sadly anemic music score, plus yet another child as a main character, this time Jake Sisco (and occasionally his cringe-worthy Ferengi buddy) replacing Wesley of TNG.
-And speaking of the Ferengi, they alternately provided mildly amusing comic relief and embarrassingly awful idiocy; I honestly can't say if "It's a female!" is either a high point or a low point.
-The show was relatively well-liked by Trek fans.
-Sorry, I didn't drink the Kool-Aid.
+Working against DS9 was an acutely anemic music score, plus yet another child as a main character, this time Jake Sisco (and occasionally his cringe-worthy Ferengi buddy) replacing Wesley of TNG.
+And speaking of the Ferengi, they alternately provided mildly amusing comic relief and embarrassingly awful idiocy; I honestly can't say if "It's a female!" is either a high or low point.
+The show was relatively well-liked by Trek fans; sorry, I didn't drink the Kool-Aid.